Home | Blog Index | Blog Archives | Christianity & Faith Essays | Storm Chasing Essays

 When I hear of a severe weather risk within my extended home range, getting there is no big issue to me.
 I have a very high 'psychological distance threshold' when it comes to traveling - to me, driving several hours is like a trip across town.
 So when a good risk for tornadoes sets up in Evansville, Indiana, it's like it's happening a county away.
 As long as there is money in the bank (and thankfully there usually is), I'll be on the way there.

-For expeditions that go beyond my 'extended home' range (which I'd call the 'storm observing expedition' range), the main preventative issue becomes financial in nature.
+For chases that go beyond my 'extended home' range (which I'd call the 'storm chase expedition' range), the main preventative issue becomes financial in nature.
 Outside of my extended home area, the cost of a hotel stay is introduced, along with the potential for round-trip fuel expenses to top $200.
-That often gets the total chase cost flirting with the $300 mark - an amount that I usually can't spend on a whim the same way I would for a $50-$100 local storm observation.
-The 'storm observing expedition' territories are areas I normally won't travel to unless I'm on my annual spring observing trip to the Great Plains.
+That often gets the total chase cost flirting with the $300 mark - an amount that I usually can't spend on a whim the same way I would for a $50-$100 local storm chasing.
+The 'storm chase expedition' territories are areas I normally won't travel to unless I'm on my annual spring observing trip to the Great Plains.

 Granted, there's no place like the Great Plains - but contrary to popular belief, my own 'extended home' territory is quite viable as good observing country - with a respectably high incidence of tornado outbreaks annually.
-Storm observing success can be had over here!
-So even if I don't end up doing a full Plains trip this year, I'll likely make up for it with several of the less-expensive expeditions in my 'home areas'.
+Storm Chasing & Photography success can be had over here!
+So even if I don't end up doing a full Plains trip this year, I'll likely make up for it with several of the less-expensive chases in my 'home areas'.
 I've already got one under my belt for the 2008 season from last Tuesday.

 - Posted by Mick from United Kingdom